r7uaz0n/jekyll-now/_posts/2017-4-14-day-seven.md

 ## Today I learned (#TIL):

-- had some trouble updating my blogs.
+- Had some trouble updating my blogs.
 I may have been titling them incorrectly as I went back to tidy things up.
 Debugging Markdown is fine but rather be focusing on JavaScript.  :)
--
+- I am putting off freeCodeCamp to work on Programming Challenge(s)

-HW - Challenge 1:
+Homework

 > ***********   PROGRAMMING CHALLENGE 1:   ***********
 >  Write a function that answers the question,